Expats planning to drive a car in Thailand should apply for a Thai driving license.

 When Should I Visit the Department of Land Transport?

-If you do not have a driving license from your home country, it is advisable to visit the Department of Land Transport early in the morning, preferably before 8 a.m., to complete most processes on the same day.
+To make a Thai driving license, you should visit the Department of Land Transport early in the morning, preferably before 8 a.m., to complete most processes on the same day.

 Do I Need to Make an Appointment?